gorkalarralde/M5Racing/README.md

  - AUTO POWER SHIFTER (APS)
  - BRAKE PRESSURE SENSOR -> No special module needed (M5Stack Core included functionality)
  - 5" HMI REALTIME DASHBOARD

+If I have seen further than others, it is by standing upon the shoulders of giants.